fabiolpgomes/Training_Brainnest_Css/README.md

 ## Week 2 - Css Project

 ### According to the Main assignment of the Javascript.
-Create a simple Program to build the Calculator in JavaScript using with HTML and CSS web language.
+Create a page following the instructions and template suggested in the exercise as described using HTML and Css language.
-In this Calculator, we can perform basic operations like addition, multiplication, subtraction, and division.

 ![homeviewtop](https://user-images.githubusercontent.com/99607827/204156928-8e021bb4-2498-4bc6-a0ee-60544eff31e6.png)
 ![homeviewbottom](https://user-images.githubusercontent.com/99607827/204156949-efb39ed7-8f35-4370-a837-8da910d6dfa5.png)